Dynamics of one-dimensional Bose-Josephson Junction in a Box Trap: From Coherent Oscillations to Many-Body Dephasing and Dynamical Freezing: Theoretical framework

 The many-body Hamiltonian for $N$ bosons confined in a 1D trap potential $V_{\rm trap}(x)$ is given by

 Here, $x_i$ denotes the coordinate of the $i$-th particle.
 The external trapping potential is composed of three Gaussian barriers,

-The barriers are located at $x=0$ and $x=\pm L$, with the outer Gaussians ensuring an effective implementation of periodic boundary conditions.
-For sufficiently large $V_0$, the potential realizes an effective box-like confinement with a tunable central barrier of strength $V_1$, thereby defining two weakly coupled reservoirs as shown in Fig.~\ref{Fig1}.
-Throughout this work, we use dimensionless units, see Appendix~\ref{appendix:c}, and we fix $\sigma=0.1$ and total length $2L=8$, while varying $V_1\in[0.5,4.5]$.
+The barriers are located at $x=0$ and $x=\pm L$, with the outer Gaussian barriers providing an effective implementation of periodic boundary conditions.
+For sufficiently large $V_0$, the resulting potential generates a box-like confinement with a tunable central barrier of strength $V_1$, thereby forming two weakly coupled reservoirs, as shown in Fig.~\ref{Fig1}.
+Throughout this work, we use dimensionless units (see Appendix~\ref{appendix:c}), fix the Gaussian width to $\sigma=0.1$, and consider a box of total length $2L=8$ (i.e., $x\in[-4,4]$), while varying the central barrier strength within the range $V_1\in[0.5,4.5]$.

 To generate an initial population imbalance between the two reservoirs, we add an auxiliary offset potential

 where $V_{\rm imb}$ controls the magnitude of the imbalance, as shown in the inset of Fig.~\ref{Fig1}.
 The system is initialized in the ground state of the combined potential, $V_{\rm trap}(x)$, described by the blue solid line in Fig.~\ref{Fig1},